Home / Use Cases / Zero Trust

 Step 3 — Device baseline with Intune

 Identity alone isn’t enough.
-If a notebook is compromised, the best MFA doesn’t help.
-That’s why we build a device baseline: company notebooks are enrolled in Intune, get a compliance policy (BitLocker on, Defender active, OS current), and Conditional Access is extended so that critical applications are only accessible from devices marked as compliant.
+If a notebook is compromised, the best MFA won’t help.
+That’s why we build a device baseline: company notebooks are enrolled in Intune, receive a compliance policy (BitLocker on, Defender active, OS current), and Conditional Access is extended so that critical applications are only reachable from devices marked as compliant.

-For BYOD (employee’s own smartphone also used for the mailbox) we deliberately forgo full management.
-Instead, App Protection: company data in the Outlook app is protected against copy/paste into private apps, without Nexaro or IT accessing private photos.
-That’s acceptable for employees and still protects the relevant data path.
+For BYOD (an employee’s personal smartphone that is also used for the mailbox), we deliberately forgo full management.
+Instead: App Protection — company data in the Outlook app is protected against copy/paste into private apps, without Nexaro or IT gaining any access to private photos.
+That’s acceptable to employees and still protects the data path that matters.

 Stack hints: Microsoft Intune, Compliance Policies, App Protection Policies, Autopilot, Defender for Endpoint onboarding.